EnginKosure/ReactLiveStream/frontend/README.md

 `styling`: Remove the duplicate styles and apply the styled-components overall.

 `backend connection`: Fully integrate the auth process.
-(For now, it still checks over localStorage )

 `add search and filter functionality`

+`add redux overall`